On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem: The Exact Subgraph Hierarchy

 This implies that for the implementation of the ESC for $\GI$ we include $\tI$ additional non-negative variables, one additional equality constraint for $\lambdaI$ and a matrix equality constraint of size $\kI \times \kI$ that couples $\XI$ and $\lambdaI$ into~\eqref{lovaszTheta_nPlus1}.

-There is also a different possibility to represent the ESCs.
+There is also a different possibility to represent ESCs that uses the following fact.
 The polytope $\STAB^{2}(\GI)$ is given by its extreme points, which are the stable set matrices of $\GI$.
 Due to the Minkowski-Weyl's theorem it can also be represented by its facets, i.e.\ by (finitely many) inequalities.
 A priory different subgraphs induce different stable set matrices and hence also different squared stable set polytopes.
 The next result allows us to consider the squared stable set polytope of only one graph for a given order. \begin{lemma} Let $G = (V,E)$ be a graph with $|V| = n$.
 Let $\GZeroi{n} = (\VZeroi{n},\EZero)$ with $\VZeroi{n} = \{1, \dots, n\}$ and $\EZero = \emptyset$.
 Let $X \in \Sym{n}$.
 If $X_{i,j} = 0 $ for all $\{i,j\} \in E$, then

 \end{lemma} \begin{proof} If $X \in \STAB^{2}(G)$, then by definition $X$ is a convex combination of stable set matrices of $G$.
 Then it is also a convex combination of stable set matrices of $\GZeroi{n}$, which are all possible stable set matrices of order $n$.
-Hence $X \in \STAB^{2}(\GZeroi{n})$.
+Hence, $X \in \STAB^{2}(\GZeroi{n})$.

 If $X \in \STAB^{2}(\GZeroi{n})$, then $X$ is a convex combination of all possible stable set matrices of order $n$.
 Consider an edge $\{i,j\} \in E$, then by assumption $X_{i,j} = 0$.
 Since all entries of stable set matrices are $0$ or $1$, this implies that whenever the entry $(i,j)$ of a stable set matrix in the convex combination is not equal to zero, its coefficient is zero.
-Therefore in the convex combination only stable set matrices which are also stable set matrices of $G$ have non-zero coefficients and thus $X \in \STAB^{2}(G)$. \end{proof}
+Therefore, in the convex combination only stable set matrices which are also stable set matrices of $G$ have non-zero coefficients and thus $X \in \STAB^{2}(G)$. \end{proof}